onglijin/tp/docs/UserGuide.md

 Format: `deadline i/TASK_INDEX c/DEADLINE`

 * The task indexed at TASK_INDEX will be given a DEADLINE.
-* The deadline should be given in format: "YYYY-MM-DD"
+* The deadline should be given in the format: "YYYY-MM-DD"

 Example:
 * `deadline i/0601 c/2020-09-29`: Adds a customized deadline on 29th September 2020 to the first task of teaching week 6 which is indexed at TASK_NUMBER 0601.